jervon24/post-install-config/README.md

 <img src=https://i.imgur.com/v6L0D2Z.png/>
 Help topics allows for proper ticket assignment and prompted a response to solving those tickets.
 Three help topics were created in addition to the generated ones.
 They were also assigned a department.
 The image below shows an email created for the system administrator department  with a high priority and help topic assigned.
-Tickets can be automatically by emailing this address.
+Tickets will be automatically creating by emailing this address.

 <img src=https://i.imgur.com/mCyNuY6.png/>